Otoktone/otoktone.fr/assets/tarteaucitronjs/README.md

     "showIcon": true, /* Show cookie icon to manage cookies */
     // "iconSrc": "", /* Optionnal: URL or base64 encoded image */
-    "iconPosition": "BottomRight", /* Position of the icon between BottomRight, BottomLeft, TopRight and TopLeft */
+    "iconPosition": "BottomLeft", /* Position of the icon between BottomRight, BottomLeft, TopRight and TopLeft */

     "adblocker": false, /* Show a Warning if an adblocker is detected */